Do Go On - 541 - The Freedom House Ambulance Service

 Okay, I really wish I'd let you get that sentence out before we were jumping in there.

-Well, that's why I said don't jump in, and you didn't.
+Well, that's why I said don't jump in.

 So everyone's fine.